 The challenge: Fiber blends such as cotton + elastane are difficult to separate.
 Therefore, we want to focus more on monomaterials to guarantee higher recycling potential.

-Last Option Clothing Collection Bins – The Last Resort
+Clothing Collection Bins: The Last Resort

 If your erlich textiles are not suitable for any of the above options, you can, as a last resort, throw them into a clothing collection bin.
 Your clothes will then ideally go to a collection or recycling company that determines the best possible further use through sorting.